 Groundwater is the preferred source for the production of drinking water in the Netherlands.
 Groundwater in the Netherlands is abstracted within restricted areas, where land use is regulated.
 Land in the immediate neighborhood of the abstraction wells is owned by the water companies.
 Water from outside the restricted areas will take at least 25-50 years to arrive at the abstraction wells.
 These large areas (in total some 1500 km2, 4.4% of the land area in the Netherlands) allow adequate protection and a very long response time in case of a groundwater contamination.
 Groundwater protection zones prevent contamination around the drinking water wells.
 In general a 60-day zone with the highest level of protection prevents fecal contamination.
-Confined sandy aquifers are covered by impermeable clay layers which protect the groundwater from

-- aquifers are covered by impermeable clay layers which protect the groundwater from surface contamination.
-The 60-day zone allows sufficient time and distance for highly effective filtration and the die-off of microorganisms (Schijven and Hassanizadeh, 2002; van der Wielen et al., 2008).
+Confined sandy aquifers are covered by impermeable clay layers which protect the groundwater from surface contamination.
+The 60day zone allows sufficient time and distance for highly effective filtration and the die-off of microorganisms (Schijven and Hassanizadeh, 2002; van der Wielen et al., 2008).
 A few shallow anoxic aquifers require more than 60 days residence time.
-This high quality water requires no additional disinfection and is only - treated for physical parameters such as oxygen, iron, ammonium and manganese by aeration and filtration.
+This high quality water requires no additional disinfection and is only treated for physical parameters such as oxygen, iron, ammonium and manganese by aeration and filtration.
 Risks of recontamination through poorly constructed wells or insufficient hygiene during construction and maintenance are mitigated by training personnel and by using strict hygienic protocols (Leunk and van Lieverloo, 2007).